The heaviness and humidity in the air hangs like thick jello pudding, dripping off your skin, sticky, and uncomfortable.

 Memories are in every pore of this house.
 I want to hide away here, and scoop up these sensations that keep me feeling secure.

-This garden that once was well kept, nurtured, and well manicured, and tended too, is now overgrown.
+This garden that once was well kept, nurtured, and well manicured, and tended, but it is now overgrown.

 Our lives move on, and we must face it…